antm1/antmk-VRC-Avatar/README.md

 -would recommend making normals visible
 -click on a single face on each object with flipped normals and Ctrl + L to select all linked faces -go to mesh -> normals -> flip normals
+When exporting to FBX make sure to set the Transform settings to FBX Units in the window that pops up after you hit export to FBX in the [file] drop down menu.